- Joined

 (2) Motion to Fund

-This motion may be used for any purpose that supports legislative operations.
+(a) A Motion to Fund seeks to allocate funds appropriated to Congress and may be used for any purpose that supports legislative operations.

 (3) Motion of Commendation

-(4) Motion of Urgent Consideration
+(5) Motion of Urgent Consideration

-(a) Proposal and Voting.
-A Representative may propose this motion, and it will be voted on by the House of Representatives.
+(b) Only a Representative may propose this motion, and it will be voted on by the House of Representatives.

-(5) Motion of Censure
+(6) Motion of Censure

 (7) Motion of Removal

-(9) Motion to Override
+(8) Motion to Override

-(10) Motion to Subpoena
+(9) Motion to Subpoena

-Congress may subpoena personnel or records for the purposes of a hearing or investigation.
+(a) A Motion to Subpoena seeks to subpoena personnel or records for the purposes of a hearing or investigation.

 (12) Motion to Amend

-(b) Required Majority.
-A Motion to Amend proposed in the House of Representatives requires the same majority required for passage of that bill in only that chamber, and a Motion to Amend proposed in the Senate requires the same majority required for passage of that bill in both chambers.
+(c) A Motion to Amend proposed in the House of Representatives requires the same majority required for passage of that bill in only that chamber, and a Motion to Amend proposed in the Senate requires the same majority required for passage of that bill in both chambers.

-(c) Procedure.
-Following the passage of a Motion to Amend a bill, the bill will restart voting for 48 hours in the chamber it was in when the motion to amend was proposed, if that bill was up to vote in that chamber at any point between the motion’s proposal and the motion’s passage.
+(c) Following the passage of a Motion to Amend a bill, the bill will restart voting for 48 hours in the chamber it was in when the motion to amend was proposed, if that bill was up to vote in that chamber at any point between the motion’s proposal and the motion’s passage.

 13 - Voting